So you want to become a big data engineer? Good choice! But how to go about it? Find out in this post.

 To get a gauge, we took an average of estimates from the job and salary comparison sites Glassdoor, Payscale, Salary Expert, and salary.com.
 Crunching the numbers tells us that the average big data engineer in the United States can earn about $108K per year.
 This figure isn’t set in stone—the real amount depends on factors like work experience, specialist skills, location, and the company you’re working for.
 But it gives you a pretty good idea.

-To dig into more detail on this, you’ll find a comprehensive big data engineer salary guide here.
+To dig into more detail on this, we’ve created a comprehensive big data engineer salary guide.

 Until recently, you wouldn’t find many people who started their career thinking: “You know what?
 I’m going to become a data engineer!”